Rookley

 Rookley is a village and civil parish on the Isle of Wight.
 It is located five kilometres south of Newport near the centre of the island.
 The population of the civil parish was recorded in the 2021 census as 607.

 It has a country park on the site of the last working Isle of Wight brickworks.
 There is a pub at the country park and another, the "Chequers", a short distance from the village.
 The latter was the centre of the island's smuggling trade in the 18th century.

 Name

-The name means 'the wood or woodland clearing frequented by rooks', from Old English hrōc and lēah, and it is thought that the wood is Bunker's Copse, a small wood or copse in the village.
+The name means 'the wood or woodland clearing frequented by rooks', from Old English hrōc and lēah, the wood probably referring to Bunkers Copse, a small woodland in the village.